The trends making dentists worry

 Debates about the effectiveness of fluoride on patients' dental health have come up this year, both within the dental industry and at the political level.

-In August, the National Toxicology Program released a report stating that drinking water with more than double the recommended limit of fluoride has been associated with lower IQ levels in children.
+In August, the National Toxicology Program released a report stating that drinking water with more than double the recommended limit of fluoride was associated with lower IQ levels in children.
 Following the report's release, several healthcare organizations spoke out in support of water fluoridation, citing evidence that the U.S. Public Health Service's current recommended level of 0.7 milligrams/liter of fluoride concentration in drinking water is safe and effective at reducing the risk of tooth decay.

 A federal judge later ruled in September that the U.S. Environmental Protection Agency must address the impact fluoride has on drinking water.
 Several dental organizations, including the American Dental Association, reiterated their support for current fluoride recommendations after the ruling.